hemandhran/appium_mcp_server/README.md

 - **Test Framework Tools:**
   - Scaffold a BDD framework structure.
   - Extract page locators from an active Appium session and generate Java Page Object classes.
+  - **Self-healing:** Suggest new locators for elements based on visible text if the original locator is stale.

 ## Usage